Dasharo/docs/docs/guides/firmware-update.md

 ![](./images/setup_menu_fum.png)
 1. When prompted, press Enter to accept.
 The device will reboot in Firmware Update Mode.
-1. When prompted, press the indicated key on the keyboard.
+1. After reboot, when prompted, press the indicated key on the keyboard.
   Alternatively, to abort Firmware Update Mode, press Enter instead or simply wait for the timeout to expire.

 Once in Firmware Update Mode, proceed with the firmware update steps outlined in device-specific documentation.